Sagres school: Majorcan influence

+He sent for from the island of Mallorca a Master Jácome, a man very learned in the art of navigation, who made nautical instruments, and who cost him dearly to bring to this kingdom so that he might teach his knowledge to the Portuguese practitioners of that craft.

-Though some wonder if the mestre Jacome mentioned in Portuguese sources corresponded to the same mestre Jacome from Maiorca, no other person from that era is known to have bore the same name.
+Though some wonder if the master Jacome mentioned in Portuguese sources corresponded to the same master Jacome from Maiorca, no other person from that era is known to have bore the same name.

 First results

 João Gonçalves Zarco located Porto Santo in 1419 and Madeira in 1420, while Diogo de Silves found the island of Santa Maria in 1427.
 In 1434 Gil Eanes rounded Cape Bojador.
 It had taken twelve years to sail beyond two hundred miles separating the Cape Não from Cape Bojador.
 Beyond that a point begun the "Dark Sea" feared by Arab geographers, due to the difficulty of sailing back north due to contrary winds.
 A solution to this problem was eventually achieved in the second quarter of the fifteenth century, by means of high sea sailing, returning by a route far away from the coast, dubbed by the Portuguese as Volta do Mar.
 This breakthrough was achieved through the use of a suitable vessel, the Caravel, used for fishing and characterized for its robustness and shallowness, with a tonnage from 50 to 160 tonnes and 1 to 3 masts with triangular Latin sails.